convoo/login-fire/README.md

 <login-fire-form app-name="email" debug></login-fire-form>
 ```

-Note: login-fire is not associated with [Firebase](https://firebase.google.com/).
-This collection of components is based on [polymerfire](https://github.com/firebase/polymerfire).

 ### Styling

 Style the buttons with CSS as you would a normal DOM element.
 A few custom properties and mixins are available.
 The detailed lists are on each element's documentation page.